commarmi76/libmp3lame_for_esp32/README.md

 First benchmark:
-Encode Sample16kHz.raw (little-endian) data, 16 bit, stereo 16000 Hz
+Encode Sample16kHz.raw (little-endian) data, 16 bit, stereo 16000 Hz 10 seconds

 1. Without CFLAGS:
 7925057 microseconds

-2. With CFLAGS += -Wno-unused-function -DHAVE_EXPAT_CONFIG_H -O3 -ffast-math
+2. With CFLAGS += -O3 -ffast-math:
 7885191 microseconds

-3. With CFLAGS (see above) and TAKEHIRO_IEEE754_HACK 8468706 microseconds
+3. With CFLAGS (see above) and TAKEHIRO_IEEE754_HACK:
+8468706 microseconds

+4. With CFLAGS and release mode
+7220642 microseconds

-So, the best option is 1,26 realtime.
+So, the best option is (4): 1,38x realtime.

 TODO:
 - Encode something infinite to check memory leaks